YCC Commission and Public Meetings

 Amanda Getchell Stevenson

 Amanda is a New Mexico native, who graduated from the New Mexico State University Journalism and Communications Department.
-She’s been a Communications Specialist for Strategies 360, a Seattle-based communications firm; a Marketing Assistant with Lavu, Inc., one of the largest tech companies in New Mexico; and a Marketing Manager with Canadian-based iAnthus Capital Management.
-Amanda owns and runs her own marketing consulting group, Middle Manda.
+Amanda is a Director of Marketing of Terra Vera, a New Mexico-based Agriculture Technology company with a focus on sustainability.
 She is an expert on social media strategy, compliance, and community management for various industries.

 Ron Hannan